backwards-limited/python-backwards/docs/setup.md

 python3
 ```

 We want to use Python 3 (3.7.0 being the latest at this moment in time).
-Let's manage our Python versions via:
+Let's manage our Python versions.

 Odd, but we have to make sure Xcode is up to date by doing the following first: